 Notice: Most Air Quality forms are fillable PDFs.
 Microsoft's Edge browser and Firefox browsers do not allow for fillable PDFs, if you wish to fill out a PDF you may use Adobe Acrobat Reader , Chrome browser , or Safari browser.

 Measuring emissions of air contaminants may be referred to as emissions testing, source testing, stack testing or performance testing.
-The North Dakota Department of Health requires testing at a variety of sources to ensure that specific emission limits are being met and to ensure compliance with the North Dakota Air Pollution Control Rules.
+The North Dakota Department of Environmental Quality requires testing at a variety of sources to ensure that specific emission limits are being met and to ensure compliance with the North Dakota Air Pollution Control Rules.
 These tests are conducted in accordance with procedures approved or specified by the Department.

 If you have an issued Permit to Construct or Permit to Operate, please address questions to your facility's state Compliance Manager (see Permit Portal for your state contact).

 Questions may be addressed to the North Dakota Department of Environmental Quality at 701.328.5188 or email Keith Hinnenkamp (email@example.com).